 - This is fulfilled by the traceability/identification data written once and for all during the TEST mode of the manufacturing process. - 1) Non-reversibility of TEST mode and NORMAL mode: This function disables the TEST mode and enables the NORMAL mode of the TOE.
 This function ensures the non-reversibility of the NORMAL mode.
 This function is used once during the manufacturing process. - 2) TEST mode communication protocol and data commands: This function is the proprietary protocol used to operate the chip in TEST mode.
 This function enforces the identification and authentication of the TEST administrator during the test phase of the manufacturing process. - 3) Functional Tests: During the manufacturing process, the operation of the TOE and the embedded software checksum are verified.
 This security function ensures the correct operation of the TOE security functions and the integrity of the embedded software. - 4) Identification: During the TEST mode of manufacturing process, traceability data are written in the non-volatile memory of the TOE.
 Once the TOE is switched from TEST to NORMAL mode, those traceability data are READ ONLY and cannot be modified anymore.
-In particular, user can identify the version of device Dedicated SW part.
-The Bootloader, DTRNG FRO library, EHP DTRNG FRO library and RSA/ECC library version are identified by the version function in the library.
-This enables to identify and track the TOE during the rest of its life.
+In particular, user can identify the silicon chip version and the version of the device Dedicated SW parts (Test ROM code, Bootloader).
+The DTRNG FRO library, the EHP DTRNG FRO library and the RSA/ECC/SHA library versions are identified by the version function in the library.